In-depth

 Why the difference?

-This buffer also allows for maintaining capacity despite degradation (i.e., the artificial buffer gets smaller as the battery degrades).
+This buffer also maintains capacity despite degradation (i.e., the artificial buffer gets smaller as the battery degrades).

 Total vs Usable Battery Capacity